 - Take your car to the car wash instead of washing it in the driveway.
 Car Washing

 - Check for and fix oil leaks in mechanical equipment (ex. automobiles and lawn equipment).

-- NEVER dump anything down storm drains.
-Take all unwanted chemicals, paint, oil, etc, to designated collection sites.
-Hazardous waste disposal information for Berrien County & Hazardous waste disposal information for Cass and Van Buren County
+- Take all unwanted chemicals, paint, oil, etc, to designated collection sites.
+Hazardous waste disposal information for Berrien County, household chemical waste disposal and recycling information for Van Buren County, and household chemical waste disposal information for Cass County

 - Use fertilizers sparingly and sweep up driveways, sidewalks, and roads.
 Lawn Care Practices